How to Perform Software Product Testing: Process & Example

 • Test Performance and security periodically

-• Take into account the new devices, platforms, and browsers that might have come into the market from the last time you tested
+• Take into account any new devices, platforms, and browsers that may have come onto the market since the last time you tested

-• Experiment with a new product test tools, services or a process because now you can.
+• Experiment with new products, test tools, services, or a process because now you can.

 Stage #4) Product Decline/Circling back to Product growth

-The product owners and businesses are smart these days and know very well that they can’t keep their product the same and expect the users to stay loyal.
+Product owners and businesses are smart these days and know very well that they can’t keep their products the same and expect the users to stay loyal.
 Things move too fast and so do products.

 TrackFast too has to evolve.
-After proving that it is a reliable and effective defect tracking system, it has to evolve or it will decline.
-So, the company XYZ decides to improve TrackFast by making it a general ticketing system that can be used to track any incidents or cases by the business other than IT/test teams (something like JIRA) and not just for defects in the software development process.
+After proving that it is a reliable and effective defect-tracking system, it has to evolve or it will decline.
+So, the company XYZ decided to improve TrackFast by making it a general ticketing system that can be used to track any incidents or cases by the business other than IT/test teams (something like JIRA) and not just for defects in the software development process.

 • Another important quality is that a product tester must believe in the product and genuinely want it to succeed.
 When I as a tester think that the software is total garbage, there is little hope that I will do anything to make it better.